• Quality Therapy for Individuals, Couples & Families That Deliver Results!

 Let’s Talk Codependency

-October 19, 2022/0 Comments/in Addiction Treatment, Anxiety, depression, Louisville Health and Healing News, Mental Health, Recovery, Relationship Advice/by Louisville Health and Healing
+October 19, 2022/0 Comments/in Addiction Treatment, Anxiety, Depression, Louisville Health and Healing News, Mental Health, Recovery, Relationship Advice/by Louisville Health & Healing

 Codependency is a term that refers to a type of imbalanced relationship, specifically when one or more people in a relationship over-rely on each other’s thoughts and feelings to define their own thoughts and feelings.